mrhooray/gulp-mocha-phantomjs/README.md

 });
 ```

-You can set the `captureFile` option to write the results of mocha tests in a file :
+You can set the `captureFile` option to write the results of mocha tests in a file:

 ```javascript
 gulp.task('test', function () {